TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Key EU-level IT frameworks include:

-• DIGIT frameworks (European Commission): The Commission's DIGIT unit runs multiple IT services frameworks covering software development, cloud infrastructure, cybersecurity, and IT consultancy.
-These are open to EU institutions and often also to member state authorities.
+• DIGIT frameworks (European Commission): Multiple active frameworks for software development, cloud infrastructure, cybersecurity operations, and IT consultancy — used across EU institutions and often accessible to member state authorities through joint procurement arrangements.

-• ENISA frameworks: The EU Agency for Cybersecurity runs procurement for cybersecurity services and research.
+• ENISA frameworks: The EU Agency for Cybersecurity runs procurement for cybersecurity services, research, and awareness — a targeted opportunity for specialist security vendors.

 Qualification Requirements for IT Contracts